C0WB0YS/C0WB0YS/README.md

 PROJECT 3 - 4 | | THE CREATION OF SOMETHING GREATER.

 > Hi!
 I'm Liam, Or 34/Project.
 I use fictkins on the daily along with coping links so i may NOT be myself but i will likely have a indicator in my name ! regarding that, i am also burnt out with typing sometimes so i may go NV.
+>
+> I am very protective over my fixations, And i do not like to share sometimes.
+Though i will keep it to myself ! ^_^ My current fixations are: Chance, My OC, Project 1934 ( oc ), Master Chief, And Guest1337.

 > TAKEN BY THE LOML, Z. DO NOT FLIRT WITH ME PLATONICALLY UNLESS CLOSE.